 Replacement DMAA Formulations & Supplements

 Although methyltyramine is expected to be a likely DMAA replacement, by itself it does not carry the benefits or potency of DMAA.
-However, when combined with other ingredients including phenylethylamine HCL and methyl synephrine HCL, methyltryamine may work in synergy to producing extraordinary results similar to, and even in excess of DMAA.
-Be sure to watch for N-methyltyramine based formulations in forth coming concentrated pre workout and fat loss supplements.
+However, when combined with other ingredients including phenylethylamine HCL and methyl synephrine HCL, methylamine may work in synergy to produce extraordinary results similar to, and even in excess of DMAA.
+Be sure to watch for N-methyltyramine-based formulations in forthcoming concentrated pre-workout and fat-loss supplements.

-As you can see, there are many viable DMAA alternatives already currently on the market and in the pipeline.
-So worry not, keep an eye on this space and stay tuned!
+As you can see, many viable DMAA alternatives are already on the market and in the pipeline.
+So worry not, keep an eye on this space and stay tuned.

 DMAA Alternatives Update